bytecodealliance/javy/docs/docs-contributing-architecture.md

 - You want to have integration tests in the `javy-cli` crate that should only run when the `javy-plugin` crate is built with a non-default configuration (that is, with different cargo features enabled).
-For example, we introduced the `experimental_event_loop` cargo feature in the `javy-cli` crate since we test for different expected outputs when using a promise when the `experimental_event_loop` cargo feature is enabled on the `javy-plugin` crate compared to when that cargo feature is disabled.

 ### `javy-plugin`